hyperledger-archives/iroha-api/source/includes/_build.md

 In case that some dependencies are outdated in apt, you are advised to use following sources to install dependencies:

 ##### Boost
-To install Boost libraries (`libboost-all-dev`), use [current release](http://www.boost.org/users/download/) from Boost webpage.
+To install Boost libraries (`libboost-all-dev`), use [current release](http://www.boost.org/users/download/) from Boost webpage, or use [debian repository](https://packages.debian.org/sid/libboost-all-dev) for latest library.
-Exact dependencies are system and filesystem, so use `./bootstrap.sh --with-libraries=system,filesystem` when you are building the project.
+The only dependencies are system and filesystem, so use `./bootstrap.sh --with-libraries=system,filesystem` when you are building the project.

 ##### CMake
 To install CMake tool (`cmake`), use [latest release](https://cmake.org/download/) from CMake webpage.